 When I was a teen, a French girl came to live with us for the summer.
-She caused quite a stir in conservative Delaware with her cigarette jeans, lace-up wedge espadrilles and oversized red glasses.
+She caused quite a stir in our button-down town with her skinny jeans, lace-up wedge espadrilles and oversized red glasses.
 That being said, what I remember most was her preference for a men’s cologne named Pino Sylvestre.
-Whenever she brushed past, a wisp of fresh, forest smell followed in her wake.
+Wherever she went, an intoxicating ‘green’ fragrance trailed in her wake.

 A quick Google search today reveals that the original Pino Sylvestre was marketed as,

 “A breath of fresh air in a bottle, uncomplicated and inviting.”

 Launched in 1955 by Massimo Vidal, it comprised a mix of 12 essential oils gathered mainly from the forest.
-Nowadays, it is made by several companies, so I can no longer vouch for its authenticity.
+Today, Pino Sylvestre is produced by several companies, so I can no longer vouch for its authenticity.
 But I do recognize its distinctive, pinecone-shaped bottle, a vial that still evokes memories of a life more adventurous than my own.

 Pino Sylvestre ad/mavive.com

 For many people, the smell of pine, fir and spruce is inextricably linked to the holidays.
 In my case, it also reminds me of my younger self and of life on the wilder side.
 Most people, though, would agree that the earthy aroma just makes them feel happy.

 This is not, however, the reason why the trees produce it.

 So what is the secret behind that piney, Christmas tree smell?
 It’s tied up in resin.
-Varieties such as pine, spruce and fir all produce the sticky, viscous stuff.
+Woody plants such as pine, spruce and fir all produce the sticky, viscous stuff.
 Resin protects a tree by acting as a kind of deterrent.
 Not only does it ward off pests and diseases, but it also functions as a bandaid.
-When a tree is injured, it gushes out and seals off the wound.
+When a tree is injured, resin oozes out and seals off the wound.

 While most trees produce resin in response to injury, some also produce it spontaneously from branches and cones.
 In fact, resin can be found all over the tree — in the trunk, twigs, cones and even the needles.
 First appearing as clear, it gradually yellows as it ages.
 Soft woods like conifers (aka Christmas trees) have more resin than hardwood.
 And pines have the most.